xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ## Block Diagrams

+The systems are logically split in an (dual) RP part and a LC part, each powered by Intel 8-core CPUs.

 ![block-diagram.png]({{site.baseurl}}/images/block-diagram.png){: .align-center}

 Interesting to note the NCS57C3-MOD-SYS and NCS57C3-MODS-SYS are SoC (system on the chip).
 That means all the ports are directly connected to a single forwarding ASIC.